 It’s available in both Excel and Google Sheets, so you can use whichever platform you prefer.
 Managing your rental property finances shouldn’t be a headache, especially during tax season.
 Our template is structured to help you stay organized year-round, so you can stop scrambling for receipts and focus on what matters most: growing your portfolio.

-What to Look for in Other Free Options
+What to Look for in a Free Template

 If you decide to explore other free templates, it’s helpful to know what to look for.
 A great template does more than just list numbers; it helps you make informed decisions about your investments.
 The best options are comprehensive and user-friendly, giving you a clear view of your financial standing.